-ART 320.ADVANCED DRAWING
+ART 320.INVESTIGATION OF LINE

-Studio course for majors and minors.
-Designed to further develop drawing skills, with exploration of ideas, materials and media.
-Experimentation in generating alternative approaches to drawing problems also stressed.
-May be repeated for additional credit up to a total of six credit hours.
+This studio course for majors and minors is designed to further develop skills in idea generation and new approaches to materials and media.
+This course focuses on line and engenders problem solving in both 2D and 3D applications using a variety of mixed media.
+The course may be repeated for additional credit up to a total of six credit hours.
 Only one ART 320 may be taken per semester.
-Prerequisites: ART 103 and ART 104 and ART 105 and ART 106 or permission of the instructor.
+Prerequisites: ART 103, ART 104, ART 105, and ART 106 or permission of the instructor.
 Six hours of lab contact per week.
 Three semester hours.